ECE 535 Advanced Image Compression Methods and

 to perform graduate level research in your area of choice and to build on

 previous work for your project.
+Projects will be individual in small classes or

 A paper will be written describing the project and discussing what was